 That means you’ll always have an accurate depiction of what’s actually happening with your project, rather than a brutal reminder of your initial intentions.

-Avoid These Mistakes and Create a More Accurate Project Timeline
+Avoid These Mistakes and Create a More Accurate Timeline for your Project

 Your project delivery timeline should be a helpful resource for you and your project team — not something that discourages or confuses you.
 But project timelines are only a benefit when they’re accurate, and that doesn’t always feel so easy.